ADD Convention Center: Infrastructure

 The 100,000-capacity steel-metal ADD Convention Center was built on a 1.5-hectare land mass.
 Its construction began sometime in the 1990s.
 It was expanded first in 1999 then in 2004, where the oval arena was built, adding more parking spaces and more area for the church members.
 The development continues until today.

-Major church gatherings such as the quarterly 3-day International Thanksgiving to God (also known in Tagalog as Pasalamat ng Buong Bayan or PBB) and the weekly Thanksgiving to God (Tagalog: Pasalamat sa Dios) are held every Saturday.
+Major church gatherings such as the quarterly 3-day International Thanksgiving to God (also known in Tagalog as Special Pasalamat ng Buong Bayan or SPBB) and the weekly Thanksgiving to God (Tagalog: Pasalamat sa Dios) are held every Saturday.
 It is also the venue of regular church services such as monthly Special Prayer Meetings (SPM), Worldwide Bible Expositions and baptism of new members.

 It also hosts other special events of the church such as the bi-annual A Song of Praise (ASOP) Music Festival and anniversaries of the Ang Dating Daan television program.
 Also included were sports activities, conferences, meetings and benefit concerts.